-Editor Diana Whitney and Poet Lynn Melnick created a courageous space for writing poetry centered around taboo emotions, rewriting stigma and living life uncensored.
-We used prompts inspired by the collection, You Don’t Have to Be Everything: Poems for Girls Becoming Themselves, which features a poem by Amanda Gorman, gained insight into constructing an anthology and learned that no matter the age, your raw, unique voice can be a gift to the world.
+Editor Diana Whitney and Poet Lynn Melnick create a courageous space for writing poetry centered around taboo emotions, rewriting stigma and living life uncensored.
+Using prompts inspired by the collection, You Don’t Have to Be Everything: Poems for Girls Becoming Themselves, which features a poem by Amanda Gorman, you will gain insight into constructing an anthology and learn that no matter the age, your raw, unique voice can be a gift to the world.

 Prompt #1: Rewriting stigma

 Write a poem rooted in a taboo emotion.
 EX: SADNESS, RAGE, LONGING, DESIRE, SHAME, ETC.